 Are you handy on a keyboard and like working remotely part-time or full-time?
-Then, a virtual assistant profession could be the ideal career move for you.
+Then, a virtual assistant profession could be the ideal career for you.

-You don’t require any formal qualifications to become a VA.
-However, completing tertiary education and gaining some work experience will help develop niche skills.
+You don't require any formal qualifications to become a VA.
+However, completing tertiary education and gaining work experience will help develop niche skills.

 This comprehensive guide will help you get started in this profession.
 We will discuss the virtual assistant role, employment opportunities, earning potential, and steps to launch a career in this field.

 1. What Is a Virtual Assistant?

 Virtual Assistants are sole trading freelancers providing remote technical and administrative services to businesses or entrepreneurs.